What’s a Chargeable Incident and Does It Affect Your Insurance?

 Keep in mind, a car insurance surcharge can actually be applied for other things that don’t involve chargeable incidents, like late payment fees (avoid this by signing up for auto pay), lapses in coverage and even your car insurance credit score.

-How to Avoid a Surcharge
+How to Avoid an Insurance Surcharge

 It’s as simple as staying out of trouble!
 In most cases, speeding tickets and other traffic violations are in your control.
 Follow the rules of the road and you can usually avoid that price increase.
 Sometimes an at-fault accident is because of your negligence and sometimes it’s out of your hands.
 Either way, do what you can to stay safe on the road by practicing safe driving habits.
 Here are some tips to stay safe behind the wheel by preventing distracted driving.
 And to really get serious about your safety, you can sign up for KnowYourDrive, a program to help you make smarter choices behind the wheel.